-Family Connections' Operation Veteran Oasis for Women (OVOW) provides assessment and therapy to women who are veterans and their families.
-These services are paid for by grant funding and provided at no cost to female veterans and members of their families.
-In addition to reviewing the links included here for this program's services, please review this program's Client Responsibilities Policies to help ensure your success with therapy.
+Peer Wellness and Counseling Services support professionals who provide Substance Use Treatment, Opioid Use Treatment, Mental Health Services, or Medication to Support Recovery by providing assessment, therapy, and social-emotional skills-building.
+In addition to reviewing the links included here for this program's services, please review this program's Client Responsibilities Policies and information on Mental Health Advance Directives to help ensure your success in this program.
 Services are provided at Family Connections' office at 395 S. Center St. in Orange or through teleservice.
-While the services provided in this program are paid for through grant funding, fees may apply if additional services, such as medication, will be needed for your success.
-Fees, Billing, and Payment Policies will be discussed with you in advance of providing any services where fees may apply.
+These services are available at no cost to program participants as they paid for by the Substance Abuse and Mental Health Services Administration (SAMHSA) State Opioid Response Grants Catalogue of Federal Domestic Assistance (CFDA) No. 93.788 and funding for this initiative was made possible by grant no. H79Tlo83317 from SAMHSA, NJ DHS, and DMHAS.If additional services, such as medication, are needed for your success, Fees, Billing, and Payment Policies will be discussed with you in advance of providing any services where fees may apply.